MCamp859/hello-world/its-README.md

     are deployed, and the wait time will depend upon the network bandwidth available.

-11. If Intel® Smart Edge Open Developer Experience Kit is installed, running the following command should show output similar to the outputs below.
+10. If Intel® Smart Edge Developer Experience Kit is installed, running the following command should show output similar to the outputs below.
 All the pods should be either in running or completed stage.

     ```bash